The Ecstasy of Influence: an urban Design Studio

 research, teaching, and student work

-An eight-week vertical studio project investigates the uses and limits of precedent in architectural and urban design.
-Setting aside issues of originality, historical and contemporary precedents are utilized as direct source material for student works.
-Combining overtly appropriated precedents with collage techniques such as cut-up, sampling, and remix, students explore alternative design methods toward the development of a heterogeneous and inclusive urbanism.
+Titled after Jonathan Lethem’s 2007 essay, “The Ecstasy of Influence: A Plagiarism,” this graduate design studio investigates the uses and limits of precedent in architectural and urban design.
+Setting aside issues of originality, students use historical and contemporary precedents as direct source material for their design works.
+Combining overtly appropriated precedents with collage techniques, students explore alternative design methods toward the development of an heterogeneous and inclusive urbanism.

-Design prompts require short iterations developing high-density housing, articulated municipal networks, ecological systems, and cultural spaces; associated readings underscore the historical breadth and relevance of collage theories and techniques.
+Design prompts require rapid design iterations: high-density housing, articulated municipal networks, ecological systems, and cultural spaces.
+Associated theoretical readings and historical precedents underscore the breadth and relevance of collage theory and technique in architecture.

 Students given license to become ‘active readers’ of history, to work transparently and forcefully with precedent and engage the history of the discipline as a cultural commons of knowledge, reveal that appropriation enriches the range of their methods, resulting in transformed and, paradoxically, original works.